My Year Of Rest And Relaxation Ottessa Moshfegh

 First published 2018

-Book cover of My Year Of Rest & Relaxation on blog and books grey spiral background
+gif, My Year Of Rest And Relaxation bokcover on blog&books background

 The unnamed narrator is an Art History graduate from Columbia University whose parents both died while she was in college.
 She works at a gallery in New York, but is eventually fired after becoming increasingly unreliable at her job.
 She finds a dubious therapist, Doctor Tuttle, who prescribes an assortment of pills to help the narrator with her "insomnia".
 She plans to sleep for a year in order to "reset" her life.